-Adapted service/ Delivery dependent on COVID regulations during the year
+Adapted service / Delivery dependent on COVID regulations during the year

-- We will provide work placements across Authority Teams under the Pembrokeshire College Work Placement Scheme that was developed through the Public Services Board.
+- We will provide a framework for supporting work experience and placements across the Authority, these will be developed through partnerships with key stakeholders.
 Provision of placement opportunities will be subject to the impact of COVID 19 regulations.
 We will monitor how we are doing through: - # Work experience placements provided [Equality/ Socio Economic Duty Impact] - We will continue to develop a wider range of volunteering opportunities and as part of this we will identify opportunities to provide training or step up opportunities across our volunteer offer in order to support skills development.
 We will take on board learning from our experiences in 2020/21, where we delivered a wide range of virtual training sessions to volunteers and developed new independent volunteering roles.
 We will monitor our performance during the year through these measures: - o # attending volunteer training sessions - # volunteer days new volunteer opportunities (volunteer roles) [Equality/ Socio Economic Duty Impact]